PomoRev/CST8234_S25/readme.txt

 /slides lecture 6 - slides for the tutorial after the midtern (12:15PM)

+Week 7:
+structures.c - code for playing with complex data. structurescomplete.c - fully implemented 3D chase code with prompts for code modification.

+/slides lecture 7 - slides for the lecture class.

 * Note: other code not mentioned consists of starting code for examples I plan on using in future lectures.